RomlinGroup/Flatpack/warehouse/llama-cpp/README.md

 We have no official affiliation or association with Georgi Gerganov, nor are we endorsed or authorised by him.
 For the official Georgi Gerganov website, please visit [https://ggerganov.com](https://ggerganov.com).

-Flatpack is experimental; please avoid using it for production.
+Flatpack is currently experimental.
+Please refrain from using it in production environments.